tobiasahlin/bendable/README.md

 # bendable
 Fluid &amp; responsive type scales with composable CSS utilities.
-See the [blog post for an explanation of the type scaling mechanism](https://tobiasahlin.com/blog/responsive-fluid-css-type-scales/).
+See the [blog post for a more in-depth exploration of the type scaling mechanism](https://tobiasahlin.com/blog/responsive-fluid-css-type-scales/).

 ## Installation